fpert041/Evolva/README.md

  - The 'Evolva' class calls up the main algorithmic structure (Evolution) and the population-defining classes (Population <- Individual).
  - "FitnessFuncs" hpp+cpp contain the global methods/variables that set the target solution ("Goal" namespace)

-Externa compiles, interfaces with Max and can launch a separate thread.
+The external compiles, interfaces with Max and can launch a separate thread.
 There are at least two types of bugs that prevent me from making the external fully operational (see below).

 ### ISSUES: